seanode/seanode.github.io/_posts/2014-08-28-sept-2014-nodejs-on-windows-with-edge-iisnode.md

 **[Dan Polivy](http://www.cellartracker.com/content.asp?iContent=11) - CellarTracker**

 Node.js on Windows, in production, may not be the most common configuration -- but it's immensely powerful with the help of [edge.js](http://tjanczuk.github.io/edge/), [iisnode](https://github.com/tjanczuk/iisnode), and other open source projects.
-In fact, it's a great tool for building highly performant, scalable front- and back-end websites on the Microsoft stack (IIS, .NET, SQL Server, etc).
+In fact, it's a great tool for building highly performant, scalable front- and back-end websites on the Microsoft stack (IIS, .NET, SQL Server, etc.).

 In this talk, I'll share some details, tips-and-tricks, and experiences building a production website on Windows, using CellarTracker -- the world's largest collection of community wine reviews and tools for cellar management -- as an example.